jdsr26/Survey-Integration-of-Agentic-AI-with-Multimodal-Foundation-Models-in-Autonomous-Driving/README.md

 ## Abstract

-This paper investigates the integration of agentic AI with multimodal foundation models to advance autonomous driving[cite: 2].
-Agentic AI systems, distinguished by their proactive decision-making and adaptive reasoning, are combined with multimodal foundation models capable of processing and fusing diverse sensor inputs including vision, LiDAR, and radar to achieve comprehensive environmental understanding[cite: 3].
-This synergy enhances core autonomous driving functions such as perception, prediction, and planning, enabling vehicles to navigate complex, real-world environments with minimal human intervention[cite: 4].
-We highlight recent progress in multimodal data integration, discuss sophisticated decision-making frameworks, and explore strategies to ensure robustness against out-of-distribution (OOD) scenarios[cite: 5].
-Additionally, we examine emerging challenges, address safety and reliability considerations, and propose directions for future research and development[cite: 6].
-By unifying agentic intelligence with multimodal foundation models, this work provides a blueprint for more reliable, adaptable, and ultimately safer autonomous driving systems[cite: 7].
+This paper investigates the integration of agentic AI with multimodal foundation models to advance autonomous driving.
+Agentic AI systems, distinguished by their proactive decision-making and adaptive reasoning, are combined with multimodal foundation models capable of processing and fusing diverse sensor inputs including vision, LiDAR, and radar to achieve comprehensive environmental understanding.
+This synergy enhances core autonomous driving functions such as perception, prediction, and planning, enabling vehicles to navigate complex, real-world environments with minimal human intervention.
+We highlight recent progress in multimodal data integration, discuss sophisticated decision-making frameworks, and explore strategies to ensure robustness against out-of-distribution (OOD) scenarios.
+Additionally, we examine emerging challenges, address safety and reliability considerations, and propose directions for future research and development.
+By unifying agentic intelligence with multimodal foundation models, this work provides a blueprint for more reliable, adaptable, and ultimately safer autonomous driving systems.

 ---

 ## Keywords

-*Autonomous Driving, Agentic AI, Multimodal Foundation Models, Sensor Fusion, Deep Learning, Reinforcement Learning, Robotics, Survey Paper* *(You can add or modify these keywords)*
+*Autonomous Driving, Agentic AI, Multimodal Foundation Models, Sensor Fusion, Deep Learning, Reinforcement Learning, Robotics, Survey Paper*

 ---